We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - a sore throat with an accompanying rash

-- a strep throat diagnosis with no improvement after two days of antibiotic treatment
+- a strep throat diagnosis with no improvement after 2 days of antibiotic treatment

-Home strep tests can be an affordable, convenient way to test for strep throat without a visit to the doctor’s office.
+Home strep tests can be a convenient way to test for strep throat without a visit to the doctor’s office.
 Using a simple sample collection and testing process, results are available in minutes.

 However, rapid strep tests can sometimes give a false negative result, so it’s still a good idea to follow up with a doctor if your results are negative.